-Directing Black and Latino youth toward higher achievement
+Directing Black and Latino Youth Towards Higher Achievement

-but less than 5% in specialized high schools.
+but less than 11% of students in specialized high schools.

-Classes are held on Saturdays during the school year and for six weeks in the summer.
-Students work on verbal skills, math problem solving, and test-taking strategies.
+Classes are on Saturdays during the school year and for six weeks in the summer.
+Students learn grammar, how to analyze poetry, fiction, and non-fiction.
+They also learn algebra, geometry, and test-taking strategies.

-NTMA selects academically gifted Black and Latinx students in their seventh-grade year.
-By identifying their strengths and targeting any challenges early on, our program effectively prepares them for the Specialized High School Admissions Test.
+NTMA selects academically gifted Black and Latino students in their seventh-grade year.
+By identifying their strengths and targeting any challenges early on, our program effectively prepares them for the SHSAT.

-NTMA connects students with successful alumni of specialized high schools and leaders in their communities.
+NTMA connects students with successful Black and Latino alumni of specialized high schools and leaders in their communities.

 NTMA encourages our students to engage in community service.
 One way our students give back is by volunteering with Little Sun People, a Brooklyn pre-school.